Chorus/DynamicsDocs/docs/AdminSetup/GoalBankLibrary.md

 ---
 id: GoalBankLibrary
-title: Goal Bank Library
+title: Clinical Setup
 ---

-# Goal Bank Library
+## Goal Bank Library

 Your organization can choose to import a goal bank to provide a library of pre-written goals and targets for your BCBAs to use when creating care plans in the Note app.